Frigate NVR Frigate NVR

 Version 1

-After doing some research, it seeemed like a software called Frigate would suit my needs.
+After doing some research, it seemed like a software called Frigate would suit my needs.

 Already having gotten my hands dirty in K8s and helm, it didn’t take long to get the app spun up to poke around.

-Adding my existing cameras was faily easy, I have experience playing with these for a few years so I knew where to look for stream urls and such.
+Adding my existing cameras was fairly easy, I have experience playing with these for a few years so I knew where to look for stream urls and such.

 Reading through the docs i found that Frigate can do object identification, but requires something called a TPU